severalnines/docker/README.md

 $ docker pull severalnines/clustercontrol
 ```

-The image is based on CentOS 7 which consists of ClusterControl components and requirements:
+The image is based on CentOS 7 with Apache 2.4, which consists of ClusterControl packages and prerequisite components:
 * ClusterControl controller, cmonapi, UI, notification and web-ssh packages installed via Severalnines repository.
 * MySQL, CMON database, cmon user grant and dcps database for ClusterControl UI.
 * Apache, file and directory permission for ClusterControl UI with SSL installed.